-The Kenmore-Town of Tonawanda Union Free School District is currently in the process of planning an upcoming Capital Project, which will be presented to voters on Wednesday, February 5, 2020 (voting will take place from 7 a.m. to 9 p.m. at Hoover Middle School, located at 249 Thorncliff Road).
-This Capital Project will address the extensive capital needs of the district's aging school buildings, which are between 60 and 90 years old.
-If approved, this project will be funded primarily through New York State Education Department Building Aid, with additional funding from the district's capital reserve.
+The Capital Project will address the extensive capital needs of the district's aging school buildings, which are between 60 and 90 years old.
+This project will be funded primarily through New York State Education Department Building Aid, with additional funding from the district's capital reserve.
 Through careful fiscal planning, and by prioritizing the needs of our buildings, this project will have little impact on property taxes (only between $17 and $18 per $100,000 of assessed full market value annually).

 Comprehensive planning has taken place to identify areas of need in all schools.
 Although the district will not be able to address all identified areas of need, this Capital Project will encompass critical maintenance and construction work as well as enhancements that will have the greatest impact upon student life and learning as well as health and safety.